realrajaryan/container/docs/command-reference.md

 ## Volume Management

 Manage persistent volumes for containers.
-Volumes can be explicitly created with `volume create` or implicitly created using anonymous volume syntax (`-v /path` without a source name).
+Volumes can be explicitly created with `volume create` or implicitly created when referenced in container commands (e.g., `-v myvolume:/path` or `-v /path` for anonymous volumes).

 ### `container volume create`